albertoruibal/carballo/readme.md

 * Increase the attack bonuses
 * Revise the absolute/relative pin logic, adding the bonus one time by each pinned piece
 * Increase the bishop trapped penalty
+* Increase the pawn center bonuses in the opening
 * Fix a bug in the pawnCanAttack bitboards
 * Added GNU's Octave scripts to generate the mobility/attack/passer bonuses and the Piece-Square tables under scripts/octave
 * Added a GCJ compilation script to generate native binaries for Linux